Adills1494/Number_Guessing_Game/README.md

         print("That number is not between 1 and 20.")
         tries -= 1
         tries_remaining += 1
     elif guess_num == random_number:
-        print("""         Congratulations!
+        print("""\n         Congratulations!
 You are correct!!""")
         print("                  It took you {} tries.".format(tries))
-        print("Awesome you win a GOLD STAR!!!
+        print("\n Awesome you win a GOLD STAR!!!
 Thanks for playing!!! ") has_won = True
     elif guess_num < random_number:
         if tries_remaining > 0:
             print("I'm sorry, that number is too LOW.
 You have {} tries remaining.".format(int(tries_remaining)))
         else:
             print("Sorry, but my number was {}".format(random_number))
             print("You are out of tries.
-Better luck next time.")

-    elif guess_num > random_number:
+Better luck next time.") elif guess_num > random_number:
         if tries_remaining > 0:
             print("I'm sorry, that number is too HIGH.
 You have {} tries remaining.".format(int(tries_remaining)))